What are the main causes of falls from height?

 working at height precautions

-Working from height is the biggest cause of fatal and serious injury in the construction industry, which is why whether you work at height every day or only occasionally, following the correct safety precautions should always be top priority.
+Working at height precautions (like making a risk assessment, and providing PPE) are necessary for keeping people safe.
+Unfortunately, working from height is the biggest cause of fatal and serious injuries in the construction industry.
+Whether you work at height every day or only occasionally, following the correct working at height safety precautions should always be your top priority.

 • Work above ground level